Digital Measures - Activity Insight

 In order to save you time, we have up-loaded information from Banner to complete 32 fields on four screens in AI.
 Some of those fields are read-only, so if the information is incorrect, please email the correct information to Dr. Craig M. Wheeland, AVPAA (email@example.com).
 To see a list of these 32 fields, click here.

-To access AI, log on to MyNOVA, and simply click on the Activity Insight link.
+To access AI, log on to MyNOVA, and simply click on the Activity Insight link under Applications in the Links portal.

 For tips on entering information, refer to “Where Do I Enter…?”
 This guide presents a sampling of items faculty will enter into Activity Insight.
 The guide is not meant to be a comprehensive list of items.
 We have focused on the items most likely to generate questions about their location in Activity Insight’s screens and fields.
 For example, a “book review” is reported under Scholarship/Research.
 You look at the Publication screens under Scholarship/Research and click on Article.
 The “book review” is listed in the drop-down menu for the field named Contribution Type.
 After selecting either “book review-scholarly” or “book review non-scholarly” from the drop-down list, you then complete the other relevant fields listed on the Article screen.
 If you need a definition of “scholarly” then click on the “question mark” next to the Contribution Type field.